cpardue/cpardue.github.io/_posts/2021-03-28-Rooting-My-Old-Phone.md

 ADB is used to unlock the phone.<br>
 ADB is used to flash a recovery image to the phone.
 (This will be the new second stage BIOS environment.)<br>
 The phone is then booted into the recovery environment, to install new packages or flavors of Android.<br>
+Among new packages installed, install SuperSu, which roots the phone.<br>
 I performed the steps above without much issue.<br>
 Now comes the annoying and fun stuff.<br>
 I only rooted this phone to install Kali Nethunter on it.
 So, on to the next task.</p>